vub-hpc/cesm-config/README.md

 git description --tags
 ```

-4. Patch your source code of CESM/CIME to enable support for iRODS (choose closest version of the patch available)
+4. Patch your source code of CESM/CIME to enable support for iRODS.
+Choose the closest version of the patch available in `sisc-hpc/cesm-config`

 ```
 cd /path/to/cesm-2.1.3